Neuropsychoanalysis: Psychoanalysis as a foundation

 Perhaps because Freud himself began his career as a neurologist, psychoanalysis has given the field of neuroscience the platform upon which many of its scientific hypotheses were founded.
 With the field of psychoanalysis suffering from what many see as a decline in innovation and popularity, a call for new approaches and a more scientific methodology is long overdue.
 The history of neuropsychoanalysis therefore, goes some way in explaining why some consider it the logical conclusion, and representative of an evolution that psychoanalysis was in need of.
 Since the mind itself is viewed as purely ontological, our appreciation of reality is dependent on neurobiological functions of the brain, which we can use to observe "subjectively," from inside, how we feel and what we think.
 Freud refined this kind of observation into free association.
 He claimed that this is the best technique that we have for perceiving complex mental functions that simple introspection will not reveal.
 Through psychoanalysis, we can discover mind's unconscious functioning.

 Neuroscience as a foundation

-Due to the very nature of neuropsychoanalysis, those working in this burgeoning field have been able to draw useful insights from a number of distinguished neuroscientists, indeed many of these now serve on the editorial board of the journal Neuropsychoanalysis.
-Some of these more notable names foundational to the development of neuropsychoanalysis include:
+Due to the very nature of neuropsychoanalysis, those working in this burgeoning field have been able to draw insights from a number of neuroscientists.
+Notable scientists foundational to the development of neuropsychoanalysis include: